Say hello to vPUK...virtual Physiotherapy UK

 13-14 November, 2020

-The Chartered Society of Physiotherapy Founders’ Lecture will be delivered by Prof Sallie Lamb, Professor of Trauma Rehabilitation at the University of Oxford.
+The Chartered Society of Physiotherapy Founders’ Lecture will be delivered by Prof Sallie Lamb, Mireille Gillings Professor for Health Innovation at the University of Exeter.

 Stay in the know about Physiotherapy UK 2020